arendst/Tasmota/README.md

 - [x] Add Log Info
 - [x] Complete all the language files with keys
 - [x] Add support for other output devices supported by Tasmota
+- [x] Add support for other sensors supported by Tasmota (TEMP, HUM, ENERGY)
 - [x] Add options for increase communication reliability (re send telegrams)
 - [ ] Add options for multicast forced reconnection (needed for some routers that have IGMP conflict with actual esp8266 lib v2.3.0 to v2.4.1, and lwIP v1.4 to v2.0 - Send a telegram to itself.
-If it is received, multicast is ok)
+If it is received, multicast is ok, if not, reconnect)
 - [ ] Add option to support KNX Snooping to debug KNX Network
+- [ ] Add option for KNXnet/IP Tunneling
-- [ ] Add option to repeat all KNX multicast broadcast (Tasmota to Tasmota communications) to KNX-IP Tunneling
+- [ ] Add option to repeat all KNX multicast broadcast (Tasmota to Tasmota communications) to KNXnet/IP Tunneling
 - [ ] Add option to support ETS Programming
 - [ ] Optimize code to reduce Flash and RAM